Logle/Coin-Info/README.md

-Infomation Hub about digital currencies
+Information Hub about digital currencies
 =======================================
 Locate, store contents from CoinDesk, Cointelegraph, Bitcoin Magazine and re-package them in a new front-end.
 Provide some niffty features such as an install search across multiple sources, save favorite posts etc. A popularity index for posts pulling information from  Facebook and Twitter share counts.